Updated for 2024

 NGOs have come a long way in the last 75 years.
 The term “NGO” came to the public’s attention in 1945 when the United Nations was created, itself an intergovernmental organization.
 There are now about 10 million NGOs worldwide.
 Some of the more popular and influential NGOs include Doctors Without Borders, Greenpeace, Heifer International, Food and Water Watch, CERES, The Nature Conservancy, Oxfam, Sierra Club, and the World Wildlife Fund.

-In this article, we will highlight some lesser-known charities and organizations that work with NGOs, such as the award-winning volunteer organization, African Impact which supports locally-run volunteer programs throughout Africa.
-We’ll also cover Maximo Nivel, the top-rated volunteer organization in Latin America.
+In this article, we will highlight some lesser-known charities and organizations that work with NGOs, such as the award-winning volunteer organization, Maximo Nivel, which is the top-rated volunteer organization in Latin America.
 They do truly great work with NGOs in countries like Costa Rica and Guatemala.

 NGOs are funded by donations normally, but many avoid formal funding and are operated by volunteers.
 A characteristic of an NGO is that they are not hindered by short-term financial objectives, and instead devote themselves to issues that are far-reaching and enduring.
 Because of this, they are regarded with public trust.